[ Updated Oct 31, 2023 ]

 Both Data Studio and Tableau offer a wide range of data connectors.
 If you’re missing some connections, you can use a tool like Supermetrics to help you move data from marketing and sales sources to Data Studio or Tableau.
 You can also automate data refreshes with Supermetrics.

 Data blending is when you merge data from various sources in a single dashboard to create visualizations.
 You can contrast and compare data from various sources using this feature.

-Charts based on many data sources can be produced using Data Studio’s data blending feature, which is essentially a left outer join.
+Charts based on many data sources can be produced using the data blending feature of Data Studio, which is essentially a left outer join.
 Data from up to four separate sources can be combined as long as they have at least one join key or piece of shared information in common.

 Each data source in the blend must share a collection of one or more join keys to unite the data.
 It’s important to remember that this action only affects reports—your data sources dashboard won’t display the results.

 Initially, Data Studio featured the LEFT JOIN only, but now they have added four other joins: INNER JOIN, RIGHT (OUTER) JOIN, CROSS-JOIN, and FULL (OUTER) JOIN.

 Tableau Prep is a tool that allows you to connect and visualize data from multiple sources.
 You can create a flowchart to visualize the steps in a process, the shape of your data, outliers or null values, and row-level detail.